0x4380/vuln_flask_app/README.md

 For testing WAF rules

-Simply build & run container through Dockerfile
+Simply build & run container using Dockerfile